-CWEE 45B Occupational Work Exp.- v1-4 units Paid
+CWEE 45B Occupational Work v1-4 Units Experience Paid

-75-300 laboratory hours Co-requisite: Must have a PAID position Repeatable: May be taken four times Transferable to CSU
+Corequisite: Must have a PAID position Repeatable: May be taken four times

 Coordination of on-the-job learning within career path or occupation choice to improve employment skills and career goals, through supervised "PAID" employment A maximum of sixteen (16) semester units can be earned in Occupational Work Experience during a student's enrollment within Yuba Community College District, with an eight (8) unit maximum in any one semester.
 Students enrolling in this class are not eligible for other Cooperative Work Experience/Internship classes during the same semester.
 Students may not exceed sixteen (16) units in the combination of programs (CWEE 44A/44B/44C/44D, CWEE 45A/45B or INTRN 46A/46B).
 (L)